11Firefox11/CleverTemplate/README.md

 The user can specify a [custom data file](#custom-input-data-file) too, that will be used instead of asking in data for all variables in the terminal.
 If any input value does not match with its variable type, it will be replaced by the default variable value.
 - #### Arguments:
 `path`: This is a positional argument, it must point to a directory what conains the [config file](#config-file), or point directly to the config file.
+It can be both relative and absolute path.
 `--customdata CUSTOMDATA`: This is an optional argument, `CUSTOMDATA` refers to be replaced with a path, pointing to a [json file](#custom-input-data-file), what contains the custom data that should be passed in, as variables.
 - #### Command usage
 ```console